Shirley Ballas: Television

 Ballas has appeared on Dancing with the Stars, giving master classes and commentating on the show.

 Following a selection process which attracted many candidates, on 9 May 2017, she was officially announced as the replacement for Len Goodman as head judge of Strictly Come Dancing.
 She made her first appearance on the panel four months later - at the launch show of series 15 on 9 September that year.

 In January 2024, Ballas participated in the fifth series of The Masked Singer UK as the character "Rat".
 She was eliminated and unmasked in the third episode.

 Advocacy

-Ballas' brother David took his own life, aged 44, in 2003.
+Ballas's brother David took his own life, aged 44, in 2003.
 Ballas was "absolutely devastated" and now works with mental health charity the Campaign Against Living Miserably (CALM).
 In August 2023, Ballas completed the zip wire challenge at Zip World at Penrhyn Quarry in Gwynedd, and planned a 700 ft wing walk and 15,000 ft skydive, to raise money for the charity.